mediafreakch/node-server/README.md

 `npm run serve` will start a local webserver on `http://localhost:8085` so that you can preview your changes.

-# Tasks
+# Task

-You are now ready to work on your tasks.
+You are now ready to work on your task.
 To make things easier for you, we have prepared:

-- Scaffolding
+- Basic layout (header & footer), text, list and grid CSS classes (see `src/node_modules/page~global/styles/`)
 - LESS variables you can re-use (`/src/styles/global/`)
 - Boilerplate package for the article component (`src/node_modules/component~article`)
+- Icon classes you can use (`src/node_modules/page~global/styles/icons.less`)